-Base salary is used to recognize the experience, skills, knowledge and responsibilities required of our named executive officers.
+We provide base salaries to recognize the experience, skills, knowledge and responsibilities required of our named executive officers, taking into account competitive market compensation paid by other companies for similar position, and to reward individual performance and contribution to our overall business goals.
 The compensation committee uses its judgment and discretion in determining the amount of base salary and does not target a particular range in relation to salaries at other companies.
 Base salaries are reviewed annually.

 Proposed base salaries are prepared by Mr. Littlefair and recommended to the compensation committee for its consideration.
-Based on Mr. Littlefair's recommendation, none of our named executive officers will receive an increase in base salary for fiscal 2009.
+In setting 2010 base salaries for our named executive officers, the compensation committee focused on Mr. Littlefair's recommendations, our performance and each executive's performance in 2009, the executive's experience, responsibilities and tenure with our Company, and our need to motivate and retain our executive officers.
+Based on these factors, the compensation committee increased 2010 base salaries for our named executive officers from 2009 levels, as follows: